IBM/cobol-is-fun/json-parse/README.md

 ## Troubleshooting
 You may encounter a problem running this code based on the default character encoding (CCSID)  in your environment.
 For example, you may encounter a IGZ0339W at run time on the second JSON parse because of the square brackets in the JSON.
 This is the purpose of the `CBL CODEPAGE(DCBS)` command at the top of our program.
 Your mileage may vary based on environmental configuration.

+Note that the JCL jobs will likely need to be changed to fit your environment.

 ## License
 This code pattern is licensed under the Apache License, Version 2.
 Separate third-party code objects invoked within this code pattern are licensed by their respective providers pursuant to their own separate licenses.
 Contributions are subject to the [Developer Certificate of Origin, Version 1.1](https://developercertificate.org/) and the [Apache License, Version 2](https://www.apache.org/licenses/LICENSE-2.0.txt).